Visitors are welcome, provided they register at the school office.

 At 2:20 P.M. the dismissal bell is rung.
 All students should leave the building at this time unless arrangements have been made with the teacher to remain after school.

 School closing due to inclement weather will be announced over radio stations W100, WHYL and WHP as early as possible.
-The Christian School follows the Carlisle Area School District delay and or closing.
+The Christian School follows the Carlisle Area School District for delays and or closings.

 If classes are already in session and inclement weather forces an early dismissal, an announcement will be made on radio stations WHYL, W100, WHP.
 Whenever time permits, the school office will attempt to contact parents by phone to inform them of early dismissal.
 Essentially, the school follows Carlisle Area School District delay and or closing announcement.